 That's the kind of writing we're looking for here at Cascadia Rising Review.
 We want writing that pioneers.
 We want writing about chasing horizons and looking into the precipice of disaster with a sneer.
 We want writing that captures the truth of the Pacific Northwest.

 Trinity dropped out of college before she could learn how to spell MFA.
 The only useful thing she retained during that time was that you allegedly shouldn't center your poems, though she's not entirely convinced.
-Her poetry has appeared in Juxtaprose Magazine & November Bees, and her flash fiction has appeared on Hobart and has been featured in the anthology Baby Shoes: 100 Stories by 100 Authors.
-She's been rejected by many, many more.
+Her writing has appeared in Juxtaprose Magazine, Barren Magazine, High Desert Journal and Hobart, among others.
+Her work was featured in Wigleaf’s Top 50 Short Fictions of 2018.
+She is still communing with elk and ghosts in Oregon.

 A twenties-something Oregonian forest troll with a BA in writing that led to him refusing to pursue grad school & decide to start studying comics instead.
 More reclusive than bigfoot, this rare breed of northwestern troglodyte is a collector of stories, a lover of folklore, mythology & science fiction.
 He writes comics, short stories, flash fiction & poetry.
 His poems have been published in Black Market Lit and an anthology called, This is Not a Movement as well as some strange bird book published by the Audubon Society.

 Lindsay Partain is an Oregon playwright and a member of the Dramatists Guild.
 She has had the pleasure of working with Portland's Orphic Plays and with Jacob Coleman on his devised piece "The Scrivener".
 Her work has been published in FLASH!
 Anthology and in STAGE IT!
 2: Thirty 10-Minute Plays, produced in Oregon, Washington, New York, Florida, and Rhode Island, and selected for public readings in Oregon, California, and Colorado.
 Lindsay received her BA in Theatre at Pacific University.